 Career Objective

-After completing MSc Molecular Parasitology and Vector Biology, objective is to study parasitology with the use of molecular biology.
-Personal preference would be microscopy, PCR and qPCR, cell culture and gene modification and with a passion for research manipulating data to determine meaningful results.
+After completing MSc Molecular Parasitology and Vector Biology, my objective is to study parasitology with the use of molecular biology.
+My personal preference would be using techniques such as microscopy, PCR and qPCR, cell culture and gene modification and with a passion for research manipulating data to determine meaningful results.

 Personal Statement

 A highly committed, extremely hard working, self-motivated BSc (hons) Biochemistry & Neuroscience graduate and MSc Molecular Parasitology and Vector Biology Student expecting Distinction.
 I have acquired excellent organisational and time management skills required to produce tasks and assignments of high standards within set timeframes as reflected by my high module scores.
 I have the ability to work on my own initiative with a high level of self-responsibility while also contributing as a key participant in active learning, possessing strong leadership qualities, in addition to exceptional planning, research, analytical and communication skills.
-Parasitology is my passion and I intend to develop a career dedicated to the study.
+Parasitology is my passion and I intend to develop a career dedicated to its study.

 Key Skills